Moer94/FPGA/README.md

 end configuration <config_name>;
 ```

-## :punch: Conventions for this lecture
+## :punch: CONFIGURATION Conventions for this lecture
 > Configuration will be named **c_<entity_name>**